borkdude/rewrite-edn/README.md

 ## API

-Currently implemented.
 See docstrings in the `borkdude.rewrite-edn` namespace for details.

+Currently implemented:

 - `parse-string`
 - `assoc`